DanielSSilva/PowerShell-IoT---IS31FL3730-Driver/README.md

 # What's available so far?
 This is still in a really early phase.
 So far I've been "designing" (if you can call it that way) the alphabet so that later we can send a whole text.

-* So far you can only play with setting the brightness `Set-Brightness` (Low, Medium or High)
+* So far you can only play with setting the brightness `Set-Brightness` (Lowest, Low, Medium, High or Highest)

 * Turn the leds off with `Set-LedsOff`

 * Write some letters (a string) with `Write-String`.
-The number of letters actually depend, but it's usually 3 because each letter is using 3 rows.
-"M" for example uses 5.

-After setting the whole alphabet and things to be displayed on the ScrollpHat, will work on a way to scroll the text.
+By default, the text is scrolled forever, unless specified otherwise (by passing `$false` as second parameter)

 Any suggestion/contribution is really welcome!